Why Instant Noodles Are Not the Best Choice for Your Child’s Meals

 If your child loves noodles, start small.
 Swap regular instant noodles for healthier options like we mentioned so far and make them the same way you would make the old instant noodles.

-Use the same ingredients, sauces and consider exploring more flavors.
 You will be surprised at how small changes add up to big wins, better energy and improved digestion.

 Here is an idea: try our pediatric nutritionist – approved sauce recipe with a pack of millet noodles, spaghetti or even rice noodles/singapore noodles.